ouillie/bazel-docker/README.md

 an elegant, simple solution
 &mdash; with a couple major drawbacks:

-1. You have to rebuild the analysis cache every time you run a command.
+1. You have to restart the Bazel server and rebuild the analysis cache every time you run a command.
    This significantly degrades rapid iteration.
 2. When you bind-mount a MacOS directory to the container's build output directory directly, you can experience mysterious build failures that seem to be caused by latency issues.